authenticvision/mobile-sdk-nativescript/README.md

 # Mobile SDK for NativeScript

-This is an early proof of concept implementation that demonstrates the integration of AV's mobile SDKs with NativeScript.
-It is feature-complete, but there are integration troubles to be addressed (see limitations/caveats section below).
+This is a feature-complete plugin that demonstrates the integration of AV's mobile SDKs with NativeScript.

 This may eventually become a ready-made NPM package, but we're not quite there yet.
 Until then this repository serves as template for wrapping our SDK without a ready-made plugin.